Maintaining Your Magento Website:

 Magento is a powerful and hugely popular e-commerce platform.
 Like many well-designed software platforms, Magento uses a system of extensions to provide specific functionality for tasks that it is capable of, but not programmed to do “out of the box”.
 These extensions need to be updated regularly so that they don’t create security vulnerabilities, and also so that they stay compatible with the most recent core release of Magento software.
 With the release of Magento 2 in late 2015, monthly maintenance for Magento 1 clients now includes an assessment of what is required to update to Magento 2.
-Our monthly package that includes security and functionality updates (including PCI compliance scans and maintenance for stores that accept credit cards directly, as most do), as well as on-going search engine optimization efforts.
+Our monthly package includes security and functionality updates (including PCI compliance scans and maintenance for stores that accept credit cards directly, as most do), as well as on-going digital marketing.

-- Apply Magento security patches, in most cases on the same day that they are released.
+- Apply Magento / Magento 2 security patches, in most cases on the same day that they are released.
 This is a crucial part of our approach to Magento maintenance.
 Because the bad guys learn about security flaws at the same time that everyone else does, it is important to get them installed as quickly as possible.
 We run thorough flight tests before making changes live and after, of course.

 - Lock down administrative interface and other common targets for hackers.
 In other words, our plan attempts to anticipate the most common inbound vectors for hackers before they become a problem.

 - Evaluate site load speed and take corrective action to ensure that site is loading quickly and reliably.
+This work can be oriented toward using a CDN, evaluating the current caching configuration, optimizing images, refactoring Magento extensions / plugins – just to name a few.

 - Update, configure, and test Magento core and extensions (where appropriate).
 Generally speaking, it is best to have the latest version of all extensions and core software installed on the site.
-With some extensions, this is not practical due to customizations and / or other considerations, and we explain this in detail when it occurs.
+With some extensions, this is not practical due to customizations and / or other technical considerations, and we explain this in detail when it occurs.
 Each month we will do a detailed scan of each extension and software package to make sure it is healthy and compatible with the version of Magento installed on the site.

 Digital Marketing Review: